On Every Street: History

-On Every Street was released more than six years after the band's previous album, Brothers in Arms, and was Dire Straits' final studio album.
-It reached number 12 in the United States and number one in the United Kingdom and numerous European countries.
+On Every Street was released more than six years after the band's previous album, Brothers in Arms.
+On Every Street reached number 12 in the United States and number one in the United Kingdom and numerous European countries.
 The album was produced by Mark Knopfler and Dire Straits.

-By this time, the band comprised Knopfler, John Illsley, Alan Clark and Guy Fletcher, and the album features session musicians including Paul Franklin, Phil Palmer, Danny Cummings and American drummer Jeff Porcaro from Toto, who was asked to play the band's subsequent world tour, although he declined because of other commitments, both with Toto and as a studio musician.
+By this time, the band consisted of Knopfler, John Illsley, Alan Clark and Guy Fletcher, and the album features session musicians including Chris White, Paul Franklin, Phil Palmer, Danny Cummings and American drummer Jeff Porcaro from Toto, who was asked to play the band's subsequent world tour, although he declined because of other commitments, both with Toto and as a studio musician.

+Dire Straits promoted the album with a 14-month world tour which comprised 216 shows in Europe, North America, and Australia, sold 7.1 million tickets, and lasted from August 1991 to October 1992.
+This was documented in the group's second live album, On the Night, which was recorded in May 1992 at Les Arenes in Nîmes, France, and at Feijenoord Stadion in Rotterdam, The Netherlands, and was released in May 1993.

-Dire Straits promoted the album with a world tour which lasted until the end of 1992.
-The group disbanded in 1995, after which Mark Knopfler pursued a solo career.
+Dire Straits disbanded permanently in 1995, after which Mark Knopfler pursued a solo career.

 The album was remastered and reissued with the rest of the Dire Straits catalogue in 1996 for most of the world, except for the United States, where it was reissued on 19 September 2000.

+Song information

+"Iron Hand" relates to the Battle of Orgreave during the 1984–1985 UK miners' strike, with Knopfler remarking on how the police charge on horseback into the crowd of striking miners had reminded him of the savagery of medieval times.
+The song also appeared on the compilation album Nintendo: White Knuckle Scorin' in the same year of its release.

 Track listing

-The album was released on LP, compact cassette, Digital Compact Cassette and CD.
-The track list below corresponds to the original LP and cassette variants.

-The LP version has the same duration as the CD and cassette versions, being more than one hour long.
-This was achieved by narrowing the grooves on vinyl, which reduced the sound level.
-The 2014 pressing of the album spans two LPs with three songs per side.

-All songs written by Mark Knopfler.

-^Certain versions of the album feature a slightly longer version of "Heavy Fuel" (length of 5:10), which includes approximately four measures of additional instrumental music both between the first chorus and second verse, and between the bridge and the third verse.
-It is unclear if the 5:10 version is the original "uncut" version or if these instrumental passages were simply added afterward to extend the song.